 The Indian Green Building Council (IGBC), part of the Confederation of Indian Industry (CII) was formed in the year 2001.
 The vision of the council is “To enable a sustainable built environment for all and facilitate India to be one of the global leaders by 2025”.

-The council offers a wide array of services which include developing new green building rating programs, certification services and green building training programs.
-The council also organizes Green Building Congress, its annual flagship event on green buildings.
+The council offers a wide array of services which include developing new green building rating programmes, certification services and green building training programs.
+The council also organises Green Building Congress, its annual flagship event on green buildings.

-The student chapter membership provides RIT Roorkee certain unique reach and access to resources, thereby providing a competitive edge.
+The student chapter membership provides RIT Roorkee unique reach and access to resources, thereby providing a competitive edge.
 By becoming a member of IGBC, RIT joins a community of professionals who charter the green building path for India.
-Moreover, the local chapter at RIT provides:
+Moreover, the local chapter at RIT provides:-

 The council is committee-based, member-driven and consensus-focused.
 All the stakeholders of construction industry comprising of architects, developers, product manufacturers, corporate, Government, academia and nodal agencies participate in the council activities through local chapters.
 The council also closely works with several State Governments, Central Government, World Green Building Council, bilateral multi-lateral agencies in promoting green building concepts in the country.

 The Green Building movement in India was triggered off when CII-Sohrabji Godrej Green Business Centre building in Hyderabad was awarded with the first and the prestigious Platinum rated green building rating in India.
 Since then, Green Building movement in India has gained tremendous momentum over the years.